jewettaij/jacobi_pd/README.md

-*Caveats:* The code in this repository has not been optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
+*Caveats:* The code in this repository has not been fully optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
-However it is simple, fast, and reliable.
+However it is short, simple, fast, and reliable.
 You can freely use this code anywhere you like.